 Death benefits tax payable Accumulation account Income account or Transition to retirement account Payment to a dependant (as defined for tax purposes) Nil Nil if the death benefit is paid as a lump sum payment.
-If the death benefit is paid as an income stream: • nil if you are over age 60 nil if your dependant is over age 60 if you and your dependant are under age 60: nil for tax-free component the dependant's marginal tax rate with a 15% rebate on taxable component Payment to a non-dependant 1 Nil on the tax-free component. (as defined for tax purposes) For the taxable component, up to: • 15% (plus the Medicare levy) on the taxed element. • 30% (plus the Medicare levy) on the untaxed element.
-Payment to an estate Tax is payable based on the classification of the beneficiaries. - The estate will be required to pay any applicable tax.
+If the death benefit is paid as an income stream: (as defined for tax parposes) • nil if you are over age 60 • nil if your dependant is over age 60 if you and your dependant are under age 60: nil for tax-free component the dependant's marginal tax rate with a 15% rebate on taxable component Payment to a non-dependant 1 Nil on the tax-free component. (as defined for tax purposes) For the taxable component, up to: • 15% (plus the Medicare levy) on the taxe • 30% (plus the Medicare levy) on the unta axed element.
+Payment to an estate Tax is payable based on the classification of the beneficiaries.
+The estate will be required to pay any appl icable tax.

-1. Non-dependants for tax purposes generally include children over the age of 18 unless they remain financially dependent on the member.
+Non-dependants for tax purposes generally include children over the age of 18 unless they remain financially dependent on the member.

+Death benefit

-Death benefit Nomination form
+Nomination form